julianfaraway/rexamples/mixed/pulp.md

 7. Both STAN and INLA are being actively developed.
 Of course, it’s good to know that functionality and performance are being improved.
-    In both cases, I installed the release version and encountered problems.
-I fared better with the development versions although in the case of INLA, I had to use an “experimental” mode.
     It’s not unusual to complete an analysis, come back to it a year later and find that the results are different in some important way or that the code does not run at all.
 Again I can ride along with this but less experienced users find this problematic.
 At some point, they may ask “How do I know if this is the right answer?” and the reassurance is not entirely convincing.
 In contrast, it is not unusual to feed S vintage code into base R and have it give the same results as it did 30 years ago.